How to make a viht (those branches we beat ourselves with in the sauna)

 Don’t worry too much about your own technique though.
 Most people are perfectly happy just hitting their body all over once or twice.
 The strokes should be firm, but won’t be as painful as it looks — unless you haven’t stripped the branches properly.

-We don’t do vihad straight away though.
+When having a sauna, we don’t use vihad straight away though.
 We first appreciate the temperature in the sauna on its own then add more leil the longer we stay in, culminating in a large amount of leil while using the viht.
-This is usually the last thing we do before going to wash.
+This is usually the last thing we do before it’s part of the cleaning process before finally going to wash ourselves in water.

 You can whisk yourself or someone else when they are either sitting, standing, or lying down.
 First, shake off the viht onto the stones so that the room fills up with the aroma of the the forest.
 Just be careful you don’t drop leaves onto the stove though or they’ll start to burn.